ResT V2: Simpler, Faster and Stronger: Positional Embedding

 \textbf{APE.} Let $\theta \in\mathbb{R}^{n\times c}$ be position parameters, then APE\cite{DBLP:conf/iclr/DosovitskiyB0WZ21} can be represented as

 In APE, $\theta$ should be the same size as the input $x$, i.e., $n=h\cdot w$, whatever $\theta$ is sinusoidal or learnable.

 \textbf{RPE.} RPE applied in this paper is the relative position variant introduced in \cite{DBLP:conf/cvpr/SrinivasLPSAV21}, which is added to the attention map to represent the structure of inputs (i.e., 2D images).
-Let $Q$, $K$ be the queries, keys, $k$ be the number of heads, and $d_k$ be the head dimension.
+Let $Q$ be the queries, $K$ be the keys, $k$ be the number of heads, and $d_k$ be the head dimension.
 Then position $P$ can be obtained by $P = P_h + P_w$, where $P_h \in \mathbb{R}^{k\times h'\times1\times d_k}$ and $P_w \in \mathbb{R}^{k\times 1\times w'\times d_k}$ represent the positions along the height dimension and the width dimension, respectively.
 The RPE can then be defined as:

 Therefore, RPE can capture both the ``content-content'' and ``content-position'' information.
-However, $P$ is required to share the same resolution as $K$, i.e., $h'= h, w'=w$ in MSA, and $h'= h/r, w'=w/r$ in EMSAv2, where $r$ is the reduction factor.
+However, $P$ is required to share the same resolution as $K$, i.e., $h'= h, w'=w$ in the standard MSA, and $h'= h/r, w'=w/r$ in EMSAv2, where $r$ is the reduction factor.

 \textbf{PA.} PA is one kind of spatial attention that utilizes a simple 2D depth-wise convolution as the transform function \cite{zhang2021rest}.
 Thanks to the shared parameters and locality of convolution, PA can tackle arbitrary lengths of inputs and capture their absolute positions with the help of zero paddings.The mathematical formulation of PA can be defined as